-Even if you don't have symptoms of thoracic outlet syndrome, avoid carrying heavy bags over your shoulder, because this can increase pressure on the thoracic outlet.
-Stretch daily, and perform exercises that keep your shoulder muscles strong.
+Even if you don't have symptoms of thoracic outlet syndrome, avoid carrying heavy bags over your shoulder.
+This can increase pressure on the thoracic outlet.
+Stretch daily, and do exercises that keep your shoulder muscles strong and flexible.

 Daily stretches focusing on the chest, neck and shoulders can help improve shoulder muscle strength and prevent thoracic outlet syndrome.

 - Medical history.
-Your doctor will likely ask about your medical history and symptoms, as well as your occupation and physical activities.
+Tell your healthcare professional about your medical history and symptoms.
+You also may be asked about your job duties and physical activities.

 Imaging and nerve study tests

 To confirm the diagnosis of thoracic outlet syndrome, you may need one or more of the following tests: